georglauterbach/uncore/documentation/content/kernel_architecture.md

     Such an architecture is not only simpler, but it also enables writing a single kernel for all RISC-V CPUs that implment SBI.
 SBI puts a layer of abstraction between the hardward and our kernel.
 SBI also provides functionality like printing and a Flattened Device Tree (FDT).

-    Interacting with SBI is handled by the [`sbi`][www::documentation::crate::sbi] crate.
+    Interacting with SBI is handled by the [`sbi`](https://crates.io/crates/sbi) crate.
 This crate utilizes the `ecall` instruction to trap into the SEE (which is OpenSBI on QEMU), where a handler will handle the trap and then return to the kernel.
 This is handled much in the same way that a system call is handled: first, you set up registers, then you execute `ecall`, and then you read out registers that contain return values.

 _unCORE_ currently uses [`riscv-rt`][www::documentation::crate::riscv-rt].
 This crate provides a run-time for RISC-V and additionally handlers for interrupts and exceptions.
 The linker script currently in use for RISC-V 64bit is derived from the [linker script that `riscv-rt` ships](https://github.com/rust-embedded/riscv-rt/blob/738baf93dfcc2570931d0e52d1b6ee1ccc8a6067/link-rv64.x).
 QEMU takes an ELF file with the `-kernel` parameter.
 The ELF is built according to [our linker script][code::github::linker-script].